 Alex P. Smith

-Alex is a Lecturer in the University of Iowa Department of Political Science.
+Alex is an Assistant Professor of Instruction in the University of Iowa Department of Political Science.
 He was previously a Teaching Assistant Professor at Oklahoma State University and received his Ph.D. in Political Science at the University of Florida.
 Alex's primary field is American Institutions, with minor fields in Public Policy & Administration, and Political Theory.
 His research focuses on political negotiation, Congress, American Political Development, and policy change.
 In November 2023, the John W. Kluge Center at the Library of Congress hosted an even where Alex discussed his research on legislative negotiation strategies used to overcome stalemate in Congress.

 Alex's research builds on William Riker's (1986) theory of heresthetic by highlighting the role strategic voting and dimension manipulation play in overcoming gridlock in Congress and other legislative bodies.
 Heresthetic provides a helpful lens into understanding what legislators do when they craft and deliberate policies, and why they adopt certain strategies.
 However, such strategies often come with trade-offs not addressed by Riker, as political feasibility is prioritized over policy efficiency and ideology.
 He was selected for a Library of Congress Fellowship in Congressional Policymaking to work on his book manuscript and also received a grant from the Dirksen Congressional Center.
 He has published articles in Public Choice and the Journal of Political Science Education.